ViennaTools/ViennaPS/examples/stepOxidation/README.md

 ### `setTimeStep(dt)` — hr

-Each call to `ps::Process` advances the two interfaces by `dt` hours using a single forward-Euler level-set advection step.
-The maximum stable `dt` is determined by the CFL condition:
+`dt` is a user cap on the internal oxidation step, not a forced advection duration.
+Each internal step solves diffusion, deformation, and interface coupling on the current geometry, then clamps the actual advection time to:

 ```
-dt ≤ C_CFL · gridDelta / max_velocity
+actual_dt ≤ min(dt, C_CFL · gridDelta / max_velocity, remaining_time)
 ```

-For the default grid (Δx = 0.05 µm) and typical wet oxidation velocities (~0.1 µm/hr at the step corner), `dt = 0.01 hr` satisfies CFL with margin.
-Larger `dt` can cause the level set to skip over features; smaller `dt` gives more accurate results at proportionally higher cost.
+If `dt` is larger than the CFL-limited value, the model automatically performs multiple smaller internal substeps before returning.
+Smaller `dt` can still be used to force more frequent physics updates.

 ### `setMaxGridPoints(N)` — integer